-Think your brilliant idea will make you a million bucks if you could just turn it into a business?
-Before you sink your life’s savings into launching that business, consider these points.
+Think your brilliant idea will make you a million bucks if you turn it into a business?
+It might or might not.
+Here are tips to evaluate your business idea before you sink your life’s savings into it.

 You’ve just experienced one of those light-bulb moments when you think you’ve got a dazzlingly brilliant idea for a business.
 Possessing the spirit of a true entrepreneur, you’ve decided to bring your idea to fruition.

 But wait.
-Before you invest a big chunk of savings into your new enterprise, you’d be well advised not to jump to any preconceived conclusions about the merits of your prospective business.
+Before you invest a big chunk of savings into your new enterprise, put aside your personal excitement and research the viability of the idea.
 Remember the Edsel?
 If seasoned corporate executives can make a spectacular failure like that, then mere everyday entrepreneurs are certainly not immune to errors in judgment.

 Make Sure Your Business Idea Is Worth Pursuing